 Cross-site Scripting (XSS) is a security vulnerability usually found in websites and/or web applications that accept user input such as search engines, login forms, message boards and comment boxes.
 Cybercriminals exploit this vulnerability by inputt

-A crypter is a software tool that can encrypt, obfuscate, and manipulate malware, making it undetectable to security programs.
-This is used by cybercriminals to create malware that can bypass security programs by presenting itself as a harmless progr
+A crypter is software that can encrypt, obfuscate, and manipulate malware, making it undetectable to security programs.
+It is used by cybercriminals to create malware that can bypass security programs by presenting itself as a harmless program until

 Cybercriminals are hackers and other malicious users that use the Internet to commit crimes such as identity theft, spamming, phishing and other types of fraud.
 Cybercriminals often work together forming cyber gangs.